kristenmichaelson/kristenmichaelson.github.io/_pages/about.md

 I'm an aerospace engineer and researcher passionate about making autonomous systems more autonomous.
 From self-driving cars to satellites in orbit, autonomous systems learn about their relationship to the world around them using sensors.

-In my dissertation work, I focused on ***data assimilation***: the process of incorporating information from sensors into an estimate of the *state* of a dynamical system.
+In my dissertation work, I focused on ***data assimilation:*** the process of incorporating information from sensors into an estimate of the *state* of a dynamical system.
 An abbreviated version of my dissertation talk is available on YouTube.

 Job Seeker Statement
 ======